neurodata/xbrain/data/README.md

 ## What's available ##

 * __xbrain/data/groundtruth__
+  - To access any of our ground truth datasets, you need to first download this [file](https://dl.dropboxusercontent.com/u/1260288/Data/Xbrain-GroundTruth-Data/validation.zip).
+Due to its size, it is not contained in this repo.
   - This folder contains Matlab arrays (MAT) with X-ray image data and/or manual annotations, as well as .nii files (ITK Snap) which contain the raw annotations of different volumes.
   - To start, go to the groundtruth folder (/xbrain/data/groundtruth) and check out V1.
   - V0, V1, V2, V3 are all different (non-overlapping) subvolumes we labeled within an unsectioned cubic mm volume of mouse cortex.